-Academics find that preservation policies preventing historic buildings from being fitted with energy-efficient measures added £5.6 billion to energy bills across an eight-year period
+Academics find that preservation policies preventing historic buildings from being fitted with energy-efficient measures added £5.6 billion to energy bills across eight years.

 A team of researchers have found that efforts to preserve historic buildings have greatly hampered their ability to be retrofitted with energy-efficient solutions.